An Online Course for Aspiring EcoSattvas

 - Groups with eight or more members: $108

-Group registration is now open.
+Create a group!
 Facilitators can register in-person or online groups here and open groups will be listed in our directory.

-Registration for participants will open in November 1 as long as you’re on our mailing list, you’ll receive that announcement.
-Until then, the first thing you can do is spread the word.
+To spread the word.
 You might use our invitation template as a starting point for an announcement email to dharma centers, teachers, activists, practitioners or fellow human beings who you think might be interested in joining this training.
 You can also use social media to share this page or our (forthcoming) facebook event.
 Feel free to use the image below (click to access the full size) and/or print and post this EcoSattva Training Flyer (PDF) in your community.
 Let us know what you’re planning, how we can help and then stay tuned.

 So glad you asked!
 Besides spreading the word and possibly starting a group, we have specific volunteer needs to support the training and would be delighted to waive the registration fee for those who can help out.
 Even if none of these works for you, perhaps you know someone who might be interested!
 Let us know by email and we’ll take it from there.
 Check out our volunteer opportunities page and see if one of those fits you!